 The symptoms of varicose veins are varied yet, for the most part, they are all extremely frustrating.
-One lesser-known symptom which many people experience is a burning sensation.
+One lesser-known symptom which many people experience is a burning sensation on the skin.
 We are often asked, why do my veins burn?!
 Known as Venous Reflux, it occurs when a weakness in blood flow in the legs causes the veins to leak blood into the surrounding tissue, causing a hot or burning sensation often accompanied by itching and skin discolouration.

-Venous reflux is caused by venous insufficiency, a broad term describing a range of conditions affecting the veins in your body, most commonly in your legs.
+Venous reflux is caused by venous insufficiency, a broad term describing a range of conditions affecting the veins of the body, most commonly in the legs.
 The most common symptoms include spider veins, varicose veins, swelling and general soreness in the legs, burning veins and itchy discoloured skin among others.
 While these burning veins aren’t an immediate cause for concern, they often indicate further underlying conditions that require treatment.

 What causes it?